CNES/shareloc/docs/source/user_manual_conventions.rst

 Image convention
 ================

-When dealing with image we use ``index`` to refer the position in the 2D array and ``Physical point`` the position of the pixel.
+In Shareloc image convention, ``index`` refers to the position in the 2D array and ``Physical point`` the position of the pixel.

-The transformation between index and physical point use the geotransform of the image. `OTB Software guide chapter 5.1`_ gives complete descriptions of these concepts.
+The transformation between ``index`` and ``Physical point`` use the geotransform of the image. `OTB Software guide chapter 5.1`_ gives complete descriptions of these concepts.

-``shareloc.image.image.Image`` class manage the conversion between index and physical point.
+Shareloc Image class (``shareloc.image.image.Image``) manages the conversion between index and physical point.

-It allow to manage easily images :term:`ROI` without any processing on geometric model.
-See `CARS Faq <https://cars.readthedocs.io/en/latest/faq.html#faq>`_ or `GDAL translate command <https://gdal.org/programs/gdal_translate.html>`_ to create image extract.
+:term:`ROI` can be easily managed without any processing on geometric model.
+See `CARS Faq <https://cars.readthedocs.io/en/latest/faq.html#faq>`_ or `GDAL translate command <https://gdal.org/programs/gdal_translate.html>`_ to create image extraction.

-See `image example in test directory <https://github.com/CNES/shareloc/tests/test_image.py>`_
+See `image example in test directory <https://github.com/CNES/shareloc/tests/test_image.py>`_ for more details.

-.. _`OTB Software guide chapter 5.1` : https://www.orfeo-toolbox.org/packages/archives/Doc/SoftwareGuide-6.6.0.pdf
+.. _`OTB Software guide chapter 5.1`: https://www.orfeo-toolbox.org/packages/archives/Doc/SoftwareGuide-6.6.0.pdf